livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Transport provided peer references are never treated as authenticated identity without cryptographic verification, matching the trust model in `01-protocol/08-network-transport-requirements.md` and `01-protocol/04-cryptography.md`.
 - All components treat transport connectivity as best effort: delivery, ordering, deduplication, and availability guarantees are never assumed.
 - Only the Network Manager interacts directly with raw transport data per `01-protocol/08-network-transport-requirements.md`.
 Downstream consumers receive outputs solely through the verified package or telemetry paths described in this specification.
+- Admission directives, rate limits, and client puzzles are authoritative only when produced by DoS Guard Manager, per `01-protocol/11-dos-guard-and-client-puzzles.md`.
 - Failure at any network boundary fails closed.
 - These guarantees hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.